josiasvfigueredo1985/typescript_advanced_level/README.md

 **_To read this with better formatting, right-click on the file in Explorer, choose "Open With", then select "Markdown Preview"._**

-This is a small project aimed at demonstrating how to start coding with TypeScript without worrying about compiling it each time you need to run your code.
-TypeScript is awesome, but the fact that we need to compile it to JavaScript can be annoying, especially for beginners.
-So, here are my tips after some research to make your start easy and satisfactory!
+This is a small project aimed at demonstrating how to start coding with TypeScript without worrying about transpile it each time you need to run your code.
+TypeScript is awesome, but the fact that we need to transpile it to JavaScript can be annoying, especially for beginners.
+So, here is my contribution to help you to learn TypeScript in the easy mode, just clone this repo, follow the instructions and let's code!

+## What you will find in this project?
+- Auto bundling and running: When you perform any of execution options, the current typescript file will be transpiled to a `js` file in the `dist/` folder, which will be created on the first run and overwrite the previous file on the following run and also will run the `js` file in sequence
+- Lint: EsLint has some settings to help you to avoid common errors when writing code and also will suggest good practices to follow
+- Husky: Set to run lint before a commit, others commands can be added accordin your necessity
+- Basic typescript examples: These examples help to understand how typescript works, considering that is a beginner level project.

+## Execution Options
+There's two options to run a TypeScript file on this project:

+1- Hit `F5` key

+2 - Run following commands on terminal:
+* npx webpack --mode development your_file.ts-
+* node dist/bundle.js-

 ## Table of Contents